hackclub/hackclub/workshops/discord_chatbot/README.md

 ---
 name: Discord Chatbot
-description: Make a discord bot which talks with you!
+description: Make a Discord bot with Discord.js and Dialogflow which talks with you!
-author: "@k4u5h4L"
+author: '@k4u5h4L'
 ---

 # Discord Chatbot